danielking13/CS4330-final-project/C#Language.md

 ## Memory management

-* How is it handled?
+#### How is it handled?

 Memory allocated on the heap is managed automatically.
+It is required that all resources be allocated from the managed heap.
+Objects are automatically freed when they are no longer needed by the application.

-* How does it work?
+#### How does it work?

+When a process is initialized, the runtime reserves a contiguous region of address space (the managed heap) with no storage allocated for it.
+This heap also maintains a pointer which indicates where the next object will be allocated within the heap.
+The pointer is initially set to the base address of the reserved address space region.
+When the 'new' operator is used to create an object, it is first checked that there are enough bytes.
+If there are not enough bytes, then a collection of unused memory is performed.

-* Garbage collection?
+#### Garbage collection?

+The garbage collector checks if there are any objects in the heap no longer being used.
+The memory of these objects is reclaimed when they are not used.
+If there is no more memory available then an OutOfMemoryException is thrown.
+The garbage collector checks all of the roots and creates a graph that contains the set of all objects somehow reachable by the application's roots.
+If an object is not in the graph, it isn't accessible and considered garbage.

-* Automatic reference counting?
+#### Automatic reference counting?

+Automatic reference counting manages object life cycles by keeping track of all valid references to an object with an internal retain count.
+There is no reference-counted objects to be used explicitly in C# because garbage collection is used.

-Comparisons of references and values
+## Comparisons of references and values

-* How are values compared? (i.e. comparing two strings)
+#### How are values compared? (i.e. comparing two strings)

-Null/nil references

-* Which does the language use? (null/nil/etc)
+## Which does the language use? (null/nil/etc)

+C# uses the ```csharp null ``` keyword as a literal that represnts a null reference.

-* Does the language have features for handling null/nil references?
+#### Does the language have features for handling null/nil references?

-Errors and exception handling
+## Errors and exception handling

-Lambda expressions, closures, or functions as types
+#### Lambda expressions, closures, or functions as types

 Implementation of listeners and event handlers